project-chip/connectedhomeip/docs/guides/darwin.md

 on MacOS or iOS/iPadOS.

--   Download the Bluetooth Central Matter Client Developer Mode profile and install it on a supported system. system.
+-   Download the Bluetooth Central Matter Client Developer Mode profile and install it on a supported system.

     -   For _macOS_, Profile can be installed via Settings->Privacy &
         Security->Profiles
-    -   For _iOS/iPadOS_, If necessary, email the profile or use AirDrop to transfer the profile to the _iOS/iPadOS 16 beta 3_ device.
+    -   For _iOS/iPadOS_, If necessary, email the profile or use AirDrop to transfer the profile to the _iOS/iPadOS_ device.

 -   Restart your system
     -   For _iOS/iPadOS_, enable Developer Mode.
 Refer to